trebisky/Callan/README.md

--- uart - improved serial IO for interaction with python script -- hd3 - hopefully the final hd driver and contents extraction -- mfm - the mfm_dump tool to dump tracks from a Gesswein transitions file
+-- uart - improved serial IO for interaction with python script -- hd3 - hopefully the final hd driver and contents extraction -- mfm - the mfm_dump tool to dump tracks from a Gesswein transitions file -- ufs_read - tool to read/extract files the the callan disk image